miguel-ardz/Codepath-Prework/README.md

    by little I could see the logic and also make a connection with the Java programming language in my head even though they are different languages.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) What are things a web developer can do to improve user experience?
+   What the benefits of making webapps that work also offline and how can you determine if you should add that feature to your app during development?
+   How do you make your website work well with mobile devices with everyone having a cellphone?
+   What frameworks are best to use during the development of a website that makes the developer more productive but also deploy a quality product?
+   Is a content management system like WordPress still relevent now a days?
+And how did it become so popular?
+   What are the common things a developer can do to increase load times and page speeds on his website?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
    [YOUR ANSWER HERE]